daoyuan14/2021-09-sushitrident/README.md

 # Protocol Overview

-Trident is a liquidity market built to streamline DeFi’s most canonical AMM invariants into isomorphic, composable pool types: Constant Product, Hybrid, and Index.
-Trident can be thought of as an environment where developers can natively piece together their own extensible AMM curves and pools to be whitelisted on the Trident deployer, and the Trident router.
+Trident is a liquidity market built to streamline DeFi’s most canonical AMM invariants into isomorphic pool types: Constant Product, Hybrid, and Index.
+Trident can be thought of as an environment where developers can natively piece together their own extensible AMM curves to be whitelisted on the Trident deployer, and the Trident router.

 # Codebase